 Will China's "score management" system work in a western country?

-Enter the Project Grow Challenge presented by Entrepreneur and Canon USA for a chance to win up to $25,000 in funding for your business.
-Deadline is Sept.
-15 2015.
-Click here to enter.It sounds as if this system is fairly straightforward and adopted from western business.
+Join us at Entrepreneur magazine's Growth Conference, Dec.
+15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
+Register here for exclusive pricing, available only for a limited time.It sounds as if this system is fairly straightforward and adopted from western business.
 The best example of this was General Electric under Jack Welch, who adopted a system where the bottom percentage of performers in the company each year were asked to leave.

 Basically, you can't manage what you can’t measure.
 And employees need feedback on their performance in order to perform at high levels.
 There is nothing wrong with holding employees accountable to a performance system, which can be made even more productive by having performance goals they can work toward, with some kind of bonus system in place to reward achievement.